linker3000/Multicomper/README.md

 **5V power circuit**

-If you want to fit the optional 5V power circuit you need to solder a 2-pin male header to the FPGA dev board – the board has holes for this (see the pic above - look to the left of the DC power connector), but the header is not usually supplied as standard so you'll have to provide your own.
+The optional 5V regulated power circuit is there in case you need it for the prototyping area(*) If you want to fit this circuit  you need to solder a 2-pin male header to the FPGA dev board – the board has holes for this (see the pic above - look to the left of the DC power connector), but the header is not usually supplied as standard so you'll have to provide your own.

 The 100uF 10V smoothing capacitor C8 should be bent over and fitted flush with the PCB otherwise it will hit the bottom of the dev board above it.